thecozies/ultrasm64/README.md

     - Air jump.
 A certain object will allow you to jump again in the air with A.
 - **Water:**
     - Move any lateral direction using only the controller stick.
-    - Hold A to ascend, and B to decend
+    - Hold A to ascend, and B to descend
     - Water groundpound.
 Like a normal groundpund, but in water.
     - Water jump.
 After reaching the surface, press A to jump.
     - Similar movement as Super Mario Sunshine.